lifting-bits/cxx-common/README.md

 ## Updating

-Updating dependencies is the same as installing them.
+Updating dependencies is the same as installing them from source.
 Just run the script again (without any packages listed) and make sure to point it to your exported directory, if necessary.
 Do not specify anything regarding the triplet, like `--release` or `--asan`---the triplet(s) are detected automatically.

 ## Debug and Release Builds